 Common size financial statement analysis, which is also called a vertical analysis, is just one technique that financial managers use to analyze their financial statements.
 It is not another type of income statement but is a tool used to analyze the income statement.

 What a Common Size Income Statement Analysis Does

 When you show the items of the income statement as a percentage of the sales figure, it is easy to compare the income and expenses and understand the financial position of the company.
 Common size analysis is an excellent tool to compare companies of different sizes or to compare different years of data for the same company, as in the example below.

 Common size analysis is not as detailed as trend analysis using ratios.
 It does not provide enough data for some sophisticated investment decisions.
 For small business managers who have insufficient or no formal education in financial management, the vertical analysis provides a simple way to analyze their financial statements.

 Analysis of Revenue for XYZ, Inc.

 The two XYZ, Inc. income statements in the table below are for 2017 and 2018.
 Let's see how XYZ, Inc. did over those years.

 First, we see that sales increased from 2017 to 2018, which appears to be a good sign for XYZ.
 It would be good to know how much the sales figure has changed.
 By looking at the income statement, you can see that sales changed by $110,000, from $1,000,000 to $1,110,000.
 Since we are doing a common size analysis, we want the growth rate in sales stated as a percentage.
-The formula to calculate growth rate is:
+The formula to calculate the growth rate is:

 Growth Rate = Value at End of Period - Value at Beginning ÷ Value at Beginning of Period X 100